 Check the spark plugs for rust or moisture.
 If you fogged the carburetor and spark-plug sockets for winter, moisture shouldn’t be an issue, but it can’t hurt to check, right?

 Before you put the spark plugs back in (or if replacing*) check the owner’s manual for the correct gap sizing.
 Plugs that aren’t gapped properly will cause poor engine performance.
-We have a full post on changing spark plugs.
+I have a full post on changing spark plugs.

 Also, don’t forget to remove the distributor cap on non-injected skis, wipe it clean, and re-seat it when you’re done.

 *Many PWC owners put in a new set of spark plugs and replace the air filter at the start of each season, while others do it before winter storage.

 Protect your engine from dirt and gunk by properly sealing and lubrication any mechanical elements that may be exposed to water.
 This is one simple and inexpensive de-winterizing step that can save you a very large repair/replacement bill in the future.

 Parts to lubricate:

 - Engine exterior (anti-corrosive aerosol lubricant)

 - Metal hinges and moving parts (anti-corrosive aerosol lubricant)

 Batteries are one of those things that we expect to just work, and typically they do.
 It’s worth a few minutes of preventative maintenance, however, just in case, before you’re sitting on the lake, turn the key, and nothing happens!